gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

 The input file
 --------------

-..  container:: justify

 Let us create an input file for the stretching of the PEG molecule.

-..  container:: justify

 Create a new input file named *stretching-peg-h2o.mdp* within *inputs/*, and copy the following lines in it:

 ..  code-block:: bw